ansible-collections/ibm_zos_core/docs/source/modules/zos_volume_init.rst

   Expects 1-6 alphanumeric, national ($,#,@) or special characters.

-  A \ :emphasis:`volid`\  with less than 6 characters will be padded with spaces.
+  A *volid* with less than 6 characters will be padded with spaces.

-  A \ :emphasis:`volid`\  can also be referred to as volser or volume serial number.
+  A *volid* can also be referred to as volser or volume serial number.

-  When \ :emphasis:`volid`\  is not specified for a previously initialized volume or minidisk, the volume serial number will remain unchanged.
+  When *volid* is not specified for a previously initialized volume or minidisk, the volume serial number will remain unchanged.

   | **required**: False
   | **type**: str